Amazon seeks recusal of FTC Chair Khan, a longtime company critic

 The motion seeking Khan’s recusal comes as the FTC is considering Amazon’s proposed $8.45 billion acquisition of MGM Holdings, the parent of the MGM movie studio.
 Moreover, the FTC, along with the Justice Department, is in the midst of a sweeping review of possible antitrust conduct by tech giants, including Amazon.

-The five-member FTC is currently split with three Democrats and two Republicans.
+The five-member FTC is currently split, with three Democrats and two Republicans.
 While Amazon has drawn bipartisan criticism for its conduct, it’s possible that one vote could tip the balance on specific matters before the agency.

 Recusal motions at the agency are rare, but there are significant examples regarding the FTC chair, said William E. Kovacic, a former Republican FTC chair and a professor at George Washington University Law School.
 In the 1970s, then-FTC Chairman Michael Pertschuk withdrew from an inquiry into TV advertising aimed at children, a tactic about which he was critical.
-In the 1960s, a court disqualified then-FTC chairman Paul Rand Dixon from a case due because he had served as chief counsel and staff director of a Senate subcommittee investigating the same issues.
+In the 1960s, a court disqualified then-FTC chairman Paul Rand Dixon from a case because he had served as chief counsel and staff director of a Senate subcommittee investigating the same issues.

+Kovacic pointed out that Khan would have had to go through several ethics reviews before being nominated.
+It’s unlikely she was surprised by the request, he said.

+“These are very tricky issues of degree,” he said in an interview.
+“But the expertise and knowledge that you would want to see applied day in and day out in the work of the agency can only come from your past work and thinking about these issues, about which you’re going to inform views.”

-“For the target of the recusal motion, the motions are an unwanted distraction from the pursuit of the agency’s program,” Kovacic said in an email.
+“For the target of the recusal motion, the motions are an unwanted distraction from the pursuit of the agency’s program,” Kovacic said, in an earlier email.
 “This is especially true for the chair.”